upzelo/upzelojs/README.md

 - `mode` 'test' | 'live' defaults to 'live'
 - `selector` optional
 - `hash` optional
+- `subscriptionId` - optional - The subscription Id from you subscription platform to apply outcomes. e.g. `sub_123456ab`
+- `provider` - optional - Set the provider to `Stripe`, `Recurly` or `Recharge` where an Upzelo representative has asked you to do so, for a custom implementation.
 - `data` internal use only

 ### Custom events